-Open-Air TrailersOpen-air utility trailers have a high-quality mesh ramp door that's meant to keep the load in.
+Open-air utility trailers have a high-quality mesh ramp door that's meant to keep the load in.
 They have steel tie-down areas to help ensure your load stays secure on the flat deck.
 Though they offer less protection than enclosed trailers, they make up for it with their more affordable cost.

-Enclosed TrailersEnclosed trailers protect your equipment from harsh weather with a prefinished aluminum exterior.
+Enclosed trailers protect your equipment from harsh weather with a prefinished aluminum exterior.
 The paint is usually a premium, multi-step paint for added protection.
 Enclosed trailers usually require more of an upfront financial investment, but they can protect your equipment from costly damages.

-Flatbed TrailersFlatbed trailers are similar to open-air trailers but are more versatile and have different applications.
+Flatbed trailers are similar to open-air trailers but are more versatile and have different applications.
 They have flat decks with enhanced durability.
 Flatbed trailers come in a variety of sizes that are suitable for all kinds of work.

 Just like you'd want your desk to be organized if you were working in an office, you want your tools to be organized when you're working on a job site.
 Landscape trailers have tool cabinets and shelves built into the sides so you can easily stay organized and efficient.

 You should take certain factors into consideration when choosing a trailer for your landscaping company, some of which are specific to your unique situation.

 The safety of you, your crew and passersby should be your first priority.
 The equipment used in landscaping is heavy and can be dangerous if not used and secured properly.
 Having a trailer that helps you keep everything secure is vital for everyone's safety.

 Trailers can be built with wood, aluminum, steel and a number of other materials.
 Your best bet in terms of longevity is to invest in a trailer with a steel deck.
 It may cost more upfront, but it'll hold more weight, last longer and require fewer repairs.
 Ultimately, think about how much of your budget you can and want to invest in a trailer — stronger materials will cost more.

-SizeTrailers come in all sorts of shapes and sizes.
+Trailers come in all sorts of shapes and sizes.
 When choosing the best one for you, take careful inventory of the size of the equipment you'll need to haul in it.
 This includes the space it takes up and the total weight.
 Going over the weight recommendations could be dangerous and cause your trailer to lose quality fast.